georg3tom/PL-scrape/README.md

 ## File Structure Organization

 The files in this project have been well organized.
 All Python scripts are in the `scripts` folder.
-Within the `scripts` folder, is another subfolder called `notebooks` that were used for experimenting and data visualization, but aren't needed for running this project.
+Within the `scripts` folder, there are 2 subfolders:
+- `notebooks`, that contains jupyter notebooks which were used for experimenting and data visualization, but aren't needed for running this project.
 Still, they have been included for completeness.
+- `data`, that contains additional data used for scripts, such as a set of stopwords to clean the parsed wikipedia articles.

 The `plots` folder contains the plots outputted from the visulziation notebooks.